 - A FAQs section provides answers to commonly asked questions about how to teach spelling with this resource and helps you get started right away.

-Our third grade spelling curriculum includes EVERYTHING you need to teach spelling for the entire year.
+Our second and third grade spelling curriculum includes EVERYTHING you need to teach spelling for the entire year.

 Easily teach spelling rules and patterns